 Depending on where your company’s operations are located, you operate in either a regulated or deregulated retail electricity market (or possibly both if your operations span multiple states or electricity grids).
-It is critical to know the difference between these markets when making decisions about electricity purchasing.
+It is critical to know the difference between regulated and deregulated electricity markets when making decisions about electricity purchasing.

 In regulated retail markets, vertically integrated monopoly utilities handle power sales with oversight from a public regulator.
 Customers in regulated markets cannot choose who sells their power and are bound to their local utility.
 Regulated markets dominate most of the Southeast and West.